adamsilver/fdpb/05-Inbox-Management.md

 ![Buttons in a row above table](./images/etc.png)

-Naturally, this works on big screen as there's plenty of space.
-On small screens they would stack which is okay but they would dominate the screen.
+Naturally, this works on big screens with plenty of space.
+On small screens they would stack which is okay excusing the fact they would dominate the screen.
 Dominance is a quality we need to use sparingly.
 If everything dominates, nothing does.

-Similarly if there is other UI elements, there may not be enough room, even on big screens.
-In this case we're going to want to apply some *show hide* magic.
-But how?
+Similarly if there are other UI elements, there may not be space to present them comfortably—even on big screens.
+In this case it's useful to hide the actions behind a menu.

-There are two options that come to mind:
+There are two options:

 - Select box
 - Responsive ARIA menu

 #### Select box

+We know select boxes are problematic because we discussed them in chapter 3 *Book a Flight*.
+But, we'll discuss again here because they are often used as a replacement for menus.

+They are a menu of sorts.
+They present items for selection (like a menu).
+And as they are provided by the browser, for free, they require no extra work.

+However, select boxes look like menus and act a little like a menu, they aren't menus.
+Select boxes are for input.
+Menus are for taking action.
+This is why a select box like this must always have an accompanying button (to submit the choice).

+Moreover, select boxes that submit onchange are a problem for users that use keyboards and screen readers[^].
+On Chrome Windows, for example, the form is submitted as soon as the user moves to the first option, making it hard (or impossible) to select the second.

+This is not a browser bug, it's just that some browsers are more forgiving and wait until the user presses *space* or *enter* to make the submission.
+The real problem is that a control that is meant for input has been used to create a menu like thing.

+All other forms up to now have kept selection/input and submission separate.
+This is something that WCAG2.0 also recommends[^]:

+> “Changing the setting of any user interface component does not automatically cause a change of context”

+Lastly, we want to display the actions on big screens where there is enough room to do so.
+A select box, however, always starts in a collapsed state.
+We'd have to write Javascript to change the interface.

+The server-side would also have to recognise input from button actions as well as input from the select box.

+Instead, we'll construct a true and responsive menu using ARIA next.

-#### Responsive ARIA menu
+#### Responsive ARIA Menu

 - On small screens, hidden menu and aria
 - On big screen, exposed menu, no aria?